 Every year, the ISM, the Centre de recherches mathématiques (CRM) and researchers from the member universities welcome a certain number of postdoctoral fellows.
 All candidates interested in working with a mathematics research team from Quebec are invited to submit an application to the CRM-ISM competition.

-In 2019-2020, the ISM will award several one-term $7,500 scholarships to PhD students completing their last calendar year of studies.
-The scholarships shall be awarded during the 2020 Winter semester.
+In 2020-2021, the ISM will award several one-term $7,500 scholarships to PhD students completing their last calendar year of studies.
+The scholarships shall be awarded during the Fall 2020 or Winter 2021 semester.
 This award is intended to support outstanding doctoral students so they can concentrate entirely on their thesis writing and defence preparation.

 To apply, all course work and comprehensive exams must be completed by the time of the application, and a thesis proposal must have been accepted by the thesis advisor and/or committee.